How to Create a Table in SQL Server using Python

 Step 3: Create the table in SQL Server using Python

-Now you should be able to create your table in SQL Server using Python.
+Now you can create your table in SQL Server using Python.

 For example, let’s create a new table, where the: